dmi3kno/ilbm-article/ilbm_article.md

 # Appendix B. Dealing with false roots  {-}

-When using high degree polynomials on complex QPDs, false-positives are not uncommon. @boyd2006ComputingRealRoots suggests using the roots identified by the proxy-root-finding method as starting values for the Newton-Raphson algorithm to refine (or refute) the roots.
+When using high degree polynomials on complex QPDs, false-positives are not uncommon. @boyd2006ComputingRealRoots suggests using the roots identified by the proxy-root-finding method as starting values for the Newton-Rhapson algorithm to refine (or refute) the roots.
 This adds to computational complexity and requires the presence of a valid QCF.
 The method we adopted in the `qpd` package is based on the idea of using the proxy roots as subdivisions of a QDF (0,1) range and checking a value from every segment of the function range formed by the proxy roots (e.g. if only one proxy root is found, checking one value on each side of the root).
 This way the number of evaluations required for assuring non-negativity of QDF can be significantly reduced.

 \begin{figure}